Frequently Asked Questions

 What happens to my application once a position I’ve applied for is filled?

 Applications are kept on file indefinitely.
 If your skills match another position, please reapply.

 Do you have internships or volunteer positions?

 Yes.
 To arrange for unpaid internships, you must contact the department you are interested in directly.
 Internships are not coordinated by the Recruitment office.
-To learn more about volunteering at Dartmouth-Hitchcock Medical Center, visit our Volunteers website.
+To learn more about volunteering at Dartmouth-Hitchcock Medical Center, visit our Volunteer and Guest Services website.

 If my personal information changes, should I submit a new application?